 God’s in my impure body, there’s no salvation for me.
 I’m on the dark side.

 I tried to behave in the shower but soon sinned again.
 With mortal sins piling up, unable to wipe the soul slate clean, I repudiated my parochial orthodoxy, removed Saint Teresa's holy picture from my purse, took off the Saint Christopher medal hanging from my neck and converted to unrepentant sinner, never to be a nun.
+Only my close friend new of my conversion.

 Author Notes: With mortal sins piling up on her soul assumed to be going to hell a girl loses her religious outlook and develops a hidden life.